Do You Know Why Your Penis Isn’t Ready For Round 2

 These are some tips to look forward to.

 ED Medication: Some studies have found that erectile dysfunction medicines can help shorten the refractory period.
 Also, prescription medications like Viagra can help you get it up for the second time and have less refractory period duration.
-The only issue is the UNWANTED side effects.
+The only issue is the UNWANTED side effects like headaches, flushing, low blood pressure, rapid heart rate and blurred vision.

 Kegel Exercises: Pelvic floor exercises called kegels can help boost sexual function and shorten the refractory period.
 For such exercise, you need to hold your pelvic muscles and contract them for seconds at a time.
 To find your pelvic floor muscles, aka your PC muscle, try stopping mid piss and then releasing after.
 You don’t have to do this every time you urinate, but feeling that muscle and understanding the contractions will help improve your sex muscles.